 - 1.1.
 We value our reputation as a higher education institution that delivers high quality academic awards, and student experience.
 This section of the Regulations allows us to protect our reputation and the value of our awards by explaining the main course evaluation and reviews systems we use. - 1.2.
 This Policy covers course design and development, course evaluation and review, and feedback. - 1.3.
 Our approach to quality assurance, monitoring, and enhancement is: - a.
 Clear and accessible.
 This means this section of the Regulations is widely available and written in such a way that you should not need additional support in understanding the systems we use. - b.
 Confidential, impartial, and fair.
 This means that we will treat evaluation and review feedback with care and ensure that those involved in quality processes have no reasonable perception of bias or conflict of interest. - c.
 Timely, flexible, and proportionate.
 This means that we will work as quickly as we can to evaluate our provision and take action where needed.
 Rather than a one-size fits all, we will seek to flex the assurance and monitoring activity to be risk-based and where possible, take a lighter touch approach. - d.
 Embedded and informative.
 This means we will use the experience of assuring quality and standards to inform enhancements and improvements to our processes and awards.
 We do this through our formal committees. - 1.4.
-The applicability of these Regulations under the University's Collaborative Provision arrangements is detailed in Schedule A.
+Throughout this section of the Regulations, we refer to courses and modules.
+However, our collaborative partners may use different terminology such as programmes and/or units.
+Schedule A details Collaborative Partners' exemptions.